neuro-inc/neuro-cli/neuro-cli/docs/job.md

 neuro job run [OPTIONS] IMAGE [-- CMD...]
 ```

-Run a job with predefined resources configuration.
+Run a job

-`IMAGE` docker image name
-to run in a job.
+`IMAGE` docker image name to run in a job.

-`CMD` list will be passed as arguments to the executed job's
+`CMD` list will be
+passed as arguments to the executed job's image.
-image.

 #### Examples